 A good way to come up with a contents coverage limit is to keep your receipts, especially if you’re fully furnishing your home.
 Those receipts can also help you come up with a monthly average spend which can sometimes help you estimate your total limit.
 Another way to come up with the value is to complete a personal property inventory.

 The Insurance Bureau of Canada has a Property Inventory form here.
 Not only does this help you come up with a value, but it also means you have a list of your property should you need to make a claim.

 There are also some special items that we look at specifically.
 Although these items are considered contents, they may have a maximum that you’re insured for.
 Some of these items are:

 - Business equipment at home

 If you have any of these items, make sure to let us know.
-Sometimes we can simply increase the maximums for those items and other times we’ll add specific insurance to make sure your covered.
+Sometimes we can simply increase the maximums for those items and other times we’ll add specific insurance to make sure you’re covered.

 It’s important to make sure that your contents coverage is as close to the true cost to replace your belongings as possible.
 This will mean you’re not paying too much for insurance while remaining fully insured.